-Throughout Year 10 students will follow a program comprising:
+Throughout Year 10 students will follow a program composed of:

-- Mathematics, English, Humanities and Social Sciences and Science, each for four periods per week - Health for 1 period per week - Four optional subjects, each of 2 periods per week for the duration of the year.
+- Mathematics, English, Humanities and Social Sciences and Science, each for four periods per week - Health for 1 period per week - Physical Education for 2 periods per week - Four optional subjects, each of 2 periods per week for the duration of the year.

 Optional subjects are to be selected by the student.
-One must be selected from the Health and Physical Education learning area, one must be selected from The Arts learning area and one from the Technologies learning area.
+One must be selected from The Arts learning area and one from the Technologies learning area.
 These subjects are studied for the full year.